What is Population Education?

 - Activity Lesson Plans: Our activities feature student-centered, hands-on learning and can be used to supplement instruction or can be combined to form full units.
 Search our Find a Lesson module to get started!

 - Products: We have a variety of teaching kits ranging from grades K-2 to 9th-12th grade.
 We also offer supplemental products and resources including our award-winning “dot” video, World Population and our 2-sided Quick Trip to 7 Billion poster.
 Visit our Curriculum page to learn more about what we offer.

 - Teacher Training Workshops: We conduct hands-on training workshops for teachers and future teachers.
 Look for us at a teacher conference near you or invite us to lead an in-service program for your school or district.
 Our sessions consistently receive outstanding ratings from participants!
 Learn more about our workshops on our Teacher Workshops page.

 What grade levels can I teach using Population Education materials?

 We have materials for grades K-12.
-Visit our Lesson Finder to browse lesson plans and curriculum items by grade level and/or subject area.
+Visit our Find a Lesson module to browse lesson plans and curriculum items by grade level and/or subject area.